psachin/psachin.github.io/_posts/2018-03-12-Create-LaTex-document-using-Emacs.md

 #+EMAIL: psachin@redhat.com
 ```

-I don't want table of content to be created for now hence I change value of
+I don't want table of content to be created for now, hence I change value of
 `toc` from `t` to `nil` in line as shown below.
 ```
 #+OPTIONS: tags:t tasks:t tex:t timestamp:t toc:nil todo:t |:t